3D Gun Designer, Arrested For Alleged Sexual Assault Of A Minor, Freed On Bail

 As NPR's Vanessa Romo reported, Wilson met the girl on SugarDaddyMeet.com, where "rich and successful men" communicate with "young and attractive women," according to the website.

 Then they started texting by phone.
 "The two made arrangements to meet on Aug.
-15 at a coffee shop, then moved on to a hotel where the girl told authorities said she and Wilson had sex," Romo reported.
+15 at a coffee shop, then moved on to a hotel where the girl told authorities she said she and Wilson had sex," Romo reported.

-Wilson made headlines after his Austin-based company, Defense Distributed, created blueprints to make plastic firearms with 3D-printers.
+Wilson made headlines after his Austin-based company, Defense Distributed, created blueprints to make plastic firearms with 3D printers.
 The State Department, then under President Obama, blocked that effort on the grounds that it violated firearms export laws.

-Wilson later sued the agency and the Trump administration permitted him to release the files on the Internet.
+Wilson later sued the agency, and the Trump administration permitted him to release the files on the Internet.
 The District of Columbia and 19 states subsequently sued the State Department, and a federal court temporarily barred Wilson from posting the designs online, NPR's Camila Domonoske reported.

 Wilson studied law at the University of Texas and aspired to create the world's first entirely 3D-printed gun.
 Wired put him on a 2012 list of "dangerous people."
 In 2016 and 2017, he donated to Sen. Ted Cruz, an ardent gun rights supporter.